 Type species: Peridiothelia fuliguncta (Norman) D. Hawksw.

-Notes: Peridiothelia was introduced by Hawksworth (1985) with P. fuliguncta as type species.
-Peridiothelia is characterized by singly, scattered ascomata, dark reddish-brown peridium, septate, irregularly branched and anastomosing cellular pseudoparaphyses, ellipsoid, 1-septate ascospores.
+Notes: Peridiothelia is characterised by single or scattered ascomata, dark reddish-brown peridium, septate, irregularly branched and anastomosing cellular pseudoparaphyses, and ellipsoid,uniseptate ascospores.
 The asexual morph is unknown.
-Members of Peridiothelia are differentiated based on ascospore size (Hawksworth, 1985).
+Members of Peridiothelia are differentiated based on ascospore size (Hawksworth 1985).
 Eriksson and Hawksworth (1991) placed Peridiothelia in Phaeosphaeriaceae.
 Barr (1992) transferred Peridiothelia to Pleomassariaceae and this treatment was followed by Wijayawardene et al. (2018).
 Peridiothelia is currently a distinct genus in Pleomassariaceae but molecular data is lacking.
-Fresh collections and DNA sequence data is needed to confirm the taxonomic placement of Peridiothelia.
+Fresh collections and DNA sequence data are needed to confirm the taxonomic placement of Peridiothelia.